Overview of Step 8 'Agreements'

 You can choose to enter into the Resident Agreement but not sign it at the time it is offered.
 You are free to take time to ask friends or family, your carer, financial adviser or lawyer to help you go through the agreement, if you wish.

-However, as the Resident Agreement covers your rights and responsibilities, it is in your best interest to finalise the Resident Agreement as soon as you can.
+As the Resident Agreement covers your rights and responsibilities, it is in your best interest to finalise the Resident Agreement as soon as you can.

 Accommodation Agreement

-If you are contributing to your accommodation costs, you have 28 days from the date you move in - to decide how you want to pay your accommodation costs and sign the Accommodation Agreement.
+You have 28 days from the date you move in - to decide how you want to pay your accommodation costs and sign the Accommodation Agreement.

 If you have any questions you should ask the aged care home (nursing home).
 It is up to them to make sure you and your family or other representatives have every chance to properly understand this legally binding agreement.
 You can also ask family, friends or a legal practitioner to help you understand the agreement.